tbishaw-stat6250/course-questions-wiki/week-01/README.md

 - Answer (who7-stat6250): There are many resources online to further understand github.
 Besides the many blogs and the help section from github, there are also free online class to help people navigate github such as Udacity.
 - Question (xyin6-stat6250): Is there a way to open notifications from github?
 - Question (lsun20-stat6250): What the most effective way to connect with professor? and how to chat with my team about the team project?
+- Question (lceballos-stat6250): What technology is used in this course?
+- Answer (lceballos-stat6250):CSUEB-provided email account/address, Slack, GitHub, and Blackboard site
 - Question (dfei−stat6250): What data is the due date for students to make appointments online with professor?